-The lamp power supply unit and electronics unit feature a universal mains power supply and do not need to be set for the mains electricity voltage of your particular country.
+The electronics unit features a universal mains power supply and do not need to be set for the mains electricity voltage of your particular country.
 These units are provided with mains cables terminated in IEC plugs.
 These plugs should be connected to the distribution board provided.
 The distribution board should be fitted with a plug suitable for the mains sockets fitted in your laboratory.
 This means that only one socket is required to power the entire system.
 The workstation PC and monitor are also each supplied with a mains cable for connection to the distribution board.
+The electrical connections of the SX20-LED spectrometer including optional accessories are summarized in Figure 3-4.